cartesi/sunodo-examples/README.md

 ## Building the application

-To build an application simply run:
+To build an application, run:

 ```
 sunodo build